return to Natural Dog Health Remedies

 Aromatherapy for Dogs

-Aromatherapy for dogs is effective in treating a number of dog health problems, such as skin irritations, ear infections, hyperactivity, flea/tick infestations, and much more.
+Yes - Aromatherapy is effective in helping to treat and control a number of dog health problems and behavorial issues, such as skin irritations, joint pain, motion sickness, anxiety, flea/tick infestations, and much more.

-Aromatherapy for Dogs Aromatherapy for dogs is the therapeutic use of 100% pure essential oils and hydrosols for holistic treatments of physical and behavioral problems in dogs.
+Aromatherapy refers to the therapeutic use of 100% pure essential oils and hydrosols for holistic treatments of physical and behavioral problems in dogs.

 What are Essential Oils and Hydrosols?